Flutterwave/Node-v3/documentation/misc.md

 ## Verify BVN consent

-This describes how to Verify consent and retirve the customer's BVN information.
+This section describes how to verify consent and retrieve your customer's BVN information.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');